luke-lite/luke-lite.github.io/_posts/2023-04-21-web-scraping-basketball-stats-in-python-with-selenium-and-beautiful-soup.md

 Here `findAll()` searches for every 'table' tag on the webpage where `'class'` is equal to `'sortable stats_table now_sortable'`.
 As it turns out, there are only 2 items in the list, and they are the two tables we need!
 Now let's get the table data.

 We need to get the column headers and cells.
-Looking at the nested tags within the table, we can see that both the column headers and rows are in <tr> tags.
-The column headers are nested in the <thead> element and the individual data cells are in the <tbody> element.
+Looking at the nested tags within the table, I found that both the column headers and rows are in <tr> tags.
 The simplest method would be just to grab all <tr> elements within the table, but we need to make sure that there aren't other <tr> elements that we accidentally grab as well.
-After looking around, it appears there are some unnecessary <tr> elements in the table header, but since they are at the beginning, they should be fairly easy to account for.
-Let's pull all <tr> elements from the first table and see what happens.
-From here on out I will focus on just the first table:
+After looking around, it appears there is one unnecessary <tr> element in the table header, but since it is the first one, it should be fairly easy to account for.
+Let's pull all <tr> elements from the first table and see what happens:

 ```python
 rows = stat_tables[0].findAll('tr')